Royal College of Emergency Medicine Menu Menu

 Type of research: Epidemiology

-Summary of project: Mortality and process data were collected on 6000 patients over 12 months at four district hospitals – two in Tanzania, two in Uganda – who presented at the emergency unit with one of five sentinel conditions: injury, pneumonia, asthma, paediatric gastro, or post-partum haemorrhage.
+Summary of project: Mortality and process data were collected on 6000 patients over 12 months at 4 district hospitals – 2 in Tanzania, 2 in Uganda – who presented at the emergency unit with 1 of 5 sentinel conditions: injury, pneumonia, asthma, paediatric gastro, or post-partum haemorrhage.
 Overall mortality rate was 3.27% across all sites.

 Beyond the grant, the next phase of the project involves the implementation of an emergency care intervention package developed by WHO.
 Post-intervention data have been collected immediately after implementation at each site and a comparative analysis of pre- and post- intervention data will be performed to evaluate the impact of the intervention.
 A post intervention sample of 6000 patients has been recruited.